joonaspessi/whats-in-image/README.md

 ## Log book

+### 2021-05-18 Saving bb labeled image to s3 and adding unit tests

+Added code to draw_bounding_box lambda for storing the image to S3.
+This worked nicely with upload_fileobj api where you can store in memory file to S3.
+Seems to work with local testing.

+After this included test case that runs the lambda and checks that the labeled object exists in the S3.
+There are no tests to check that the labels are correct. not sure how this could be tested anyway.

+Next thing is to start setting image resize, after that the statemachine should be ready.

 ### 2021-05-17 Bounding box drawing

++475 −153

+1h 10min

 Started implementing bounding box drawing logic to recognized images.
 Created new lambda that draws the bb to the image together with label and confidence.